meltemsahinozkoc/meltemsahinozkoc/README.md

 [![CV Badge](https://img.shields.io/badge/My-CV-critical)](https://www.meltemsahin.rocks/)

-I am a second-year Master of Science (M.Sc.) candidate at Carnegie Mellon University and a Fulbright Scholar.
-Before joining CMU, I completed one year in TU Munich’s Information Technologies for the Built Environment program.
-My current work focuses on multimodal understanding of the existing building stock and partially observable, sparse data.
+I hold a Master of Science (M.Sc.) degree from Carnegie Mellon University, where I studied as a Fulbright Scholar.
+Before joining CMU, I completed one year in the Information Technologies for the Built Environment program at the Technical University of Munich.
+My current research focuses on multimodal understanding of existing building stock under partially observable and sparse data conditions.